papito/akkademy/README.md

 #### Blocking Bounded Mailbox
 The Mailbox will block on getting new messages while the actor is busy processing.
-Even though the mailbox has capacity of 4, since the actor blocks, the messages will not be processed one by one, which brings us to...
+Even though the mailbox has capacity of 4, since the actor blocks, the messages will be processed one by one, which brings us to...

-#### Blocking Bounded Mailbox,a Router, and a Dispatcher
+#### Blocking Bounded Mailbox, a Router, and a Dispatcher
 A router of 4 blocking actors, with its own thread pool and a limited mailbox.
 This will process requests in batches of 4.